 Spend Down Excess Assets

 There are several ways in which one is able to spend down assets in order to reach the Medicaid asset limit.
 Options include home modifications and improvements, such as adding a chair lift or putting on a new roof, purchasing medical devices that are uncovered by insurance, like dentures, and paying off one’s mortgage or credit card debt.
-It’s important to note, one may not give away assets or sell assets way under market value, as this may result in a period of Medicaid ineligibility.
+It’s important to note, one may not give away assets or sell them way under market value, as this may result in a period of Medicaid ineligibility.
+This is known as the Medicaid look-back rule.

 Income Planning Strategies